Industrial Pretreatment Program

-- To protect workers from exposure to hazardous conditions.
+- To protect plant and sewer workers from exposure to hazardous conditions.

 - To enable the County to comply with its National Pollutant Discharge Elimination System (NPDES) Discharge Permit conditions, sludge use and disposal requirements, and any other applicable federal or state requirements related to Pretreatment.

-These objectives are incorporated in Spokane County Code Chapter 8.03A -Pretreatment.
-This Chapter provides a regulatory Pretreatment Program for Spokane County that complies with all applicable State laws and Federal laws.
-The Chapter authorizes the issuance of Wastewater Discharge Permits; provides for compliance monitoring and enforcement activities, establishes administrative review procedures and requires industrial users reporting.
+These objectives are incorporated in Spokane County Code Chapter 8.03A - Pretreatment.
+This chapter provides a regulatory Pretreatment Program for Spokane County that complies with all applicable state and federal laws.
+The chapter authorizes the issuance of wastewater discharge permits, provides for compliance monitoring and enforcement activities, establishes administrative review procedures, and requires industrial users reporting.

-Pollutants regulated under Chapter 8.03A are associated with non-domestic sources introduced into Spokane County sewer system.
-These sources of indirect discharges are more commonly referred to as Industrial Users.
-The industrial users (IU) that might be subject to the Pretreatment Program need to be identified and located.
+Pollutants regulated under Chapter 8.03A are associated with non-domestic discharges, such as those from manufacturing processes, introduced into the Spokane County sewer system.
+The sources of non-domestic discharges are more commonly referred to as industrial users.
+The industrial users that might be subject to the Pretreatment Program must be identified and located by the pretreatment program.
 To accomplish this, Spokane County conducts industrial waste surveys for the sewer service area.
-After collecting data from the industrial waste surveys, the industrial users are classified in three categories: Significant Industrial User (SIU), Minor Industrial User (MIU), and Domestic Equivalent Users (DEU).
+After collecting data from the industrial waste surveys, the industrial users are sorted into three categories: Significant Industrial Users (SIUs), Minor Industrial Users (MIUs), and Domestic Equivalent Users (DEUs).

-All Significant Industrial Users are required to obtain a Wastewater Discharge Permit that will determine the degree of pretreatment necessary for the user to discharge its wastewater into County sewer system.
+All Significant Industrial Users are required to obtain a wastewater discharge permit that will determine the degree of pretreatment necessary for the user to discharge its wastewater into the County sewer system.
 The permit contains discharge limits and regulations customized to each SIU.

-The Pretreatment Program has specific requirements that apply to industrial users.
-They are: Prohibited Discharge Standards,Federal Categorical Pretreatment Standards, State Pretreatment Standards, and Local Limits.
-These standards were created to reduce the introduction of pollutants to sewer systems, to treatment plants and ultimately to the rivers.
-They are pretreatment standards that are enforceable by EPA, Washington State Department of Ecology and Spokane County Industrial Pretreatment Program.
+The Pretreatment Program has specific requirements that apply to all industrial users regardless of category.
+They include prohibited discharge standards, federal categorical pretreatment standards, state pretreatment standards, and local limits.
+These standards were created to reduce the introduction of pollutants to sewer systems, to treatment plants, and ultimately to the rivers.
+Pretreatment standards are enforceable by the EPA, Washington State Department of Ecology, and Spokane County Industrial Pretreatment Program.
 In the case where multiple pretreatment standards apply, Spokane County Pretreatment Program applies the most stringent requirements to the industrial users.